 The prime requirements for admission are academic excellence and the potential to succeed as a teacher in a broad range of classroom settings.
 The admissions committee considers both qualitative and quantitative written evidence.
-Each applicant's admission information, which includes essays, a résumé, transcripts, letters of recommendation, content area preparation worksheets and test results, is evaluated using these guidelines:
+Each applicant's admission information, which includes essays, a resume, transcripts, letters of recommendation, content area preparation worksheets, and test results, is evaluated using these guidelines:

-- general graduate-level academic proficiency as indicated by a 3.0 GPA or strong evaluations for the last 90 quarter credits of coursework, liberal arts breadth, completion of general education prerequisites and strong writing and reading comprehension - quality of endorsement area content preparation (see p.19) - experience within the past two years in a public school classroom, observing or working with students at the grade level the candidate wishes to teach (forty hours) - experience with individuals from diverse cultural (racial/ethnic) backgrounds - study or work indicating an interest in the intellectual and social development of young people and a commitment to a teaching career in a K-12 setting - interpersonal communication skills and professionalism in public settings - passing scores on state required tests (see p.12) - completeness of application materials and the care with which the content was prepared.
+- General graduate-level academic proficiency as indicated by a 3.0 GPA or strong evaluations for the last 90 guarter credits of coursework, liberal arts breadth, completion of general education prerequisites, and strong writing and reading comprehension - Quality of endorsement area content preparation (see pgs.
+15-18) - Experience within the past two years in a public school classroom, observing or working with students at the grade level the candidate wishes to teach (40 hours) - Experience with individuals from diverse cultural (racial/ethnic) backgrounds - Study or work indicating an interest in the intellectual and social development of young people and a commitment to a teaching career in a K-12 setting - Interpersonal communication skills and professionalism in public settings - Passing scores on state required tests (see p.
+12) - Completeness of application materials and the care with which the content was prepared